jspark721/javascript-algorithms/src/algorithms/analysis-of-algorithms.md

 -**justifications**: (only big problems are interesting!)

 as computers get faster, we think about how much a bigger a problem size we can solve

+### What is a "fast" Algorithm?
+- adopt these three biases as guiding principles
+- pursue algorithms whose worst case running time grows slowly as a function of the input size
+- **holy grail** - linear running time or close to it